SOMHOLUK/docker-counter-project/README.md

 However, the Redis service used the official Redis image from Docker Hub, Redis:latest.

-Furthermore, the NGINX service used the NGINX:latest image from Docker Hub.
+Furthermore, the NGINX service used the official NGINX:latest image from Docker Hub.

 ### Containers